mo3az-14/face_recognition/README.md

 # Face recogntion by moaaz

+### See the [website](https://moaazsfacerecognition.streamlit.app/) for the results and graphs!

+This is a 2 parts project where part-1 (Done) is to implement the paper and data loader and part-2 is where I try to achieve better performance/accuracy using my own optimizations.

+## Introduction

 This project is an attempt to replicate
 [Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf "Siamese Neural Networks for One-shot Image Recognition") paper with some changes like using the [lfw](https://www.kaggle.com/datasets/atulanandjha/lfwpeople "LFW from kaggle") dataset instead of the